How to Check Temperature Without Thermometer

 Do you need a Thermometer to Tell if you have a Fever?

-The only thanks to knowing needless to say that you simply have a fever is by taking your temperature with a thermometer.
+The only thanks to know needless to say that you simply have a fever is by taking your temperature with a thermometer.

 Case in point: Patients who self-reported feeling feverish at a rural teaching hospital in India had a 58 percent chance of actually having a fever, according to a study in Tropical Medicine and International Health.